Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 [Download Firmware (System 5.0.5)](https://etrelchargingsolutions.atlassian.net/wiki/download/attachments/3641540644/inch-system-5.0.5.armv7.itb?api=v2)
 # Firmware Update
+You must be connected to the charger view ethernet
 1. Navigate to the Charger Web GUI

 Type the IP address of the charger into you web browser.
 Make sure to include the ```http://``` before the IP address.
 Example ▶️ ```http://192.168.1.250```